getify/You-Dont-Know-JS/scope-closures/ch6.md

 So does it matter enough to add the extra `{ .. }` pair and indentation level?
 I think you should follow POLE and always (within reason!) define the smallest block for each variable.
 So I recommend using the extra explicit block scope.

 Recall the discussion of TDZ errors from "Uninitialized Variables (TDZ)" (Chapter 5).
-My suggestion there was: to minimize the risk of TDZ errors with `let` / `const` declarations, always put those declarations at the top of their scope.
+My suggestion there was: to minimize the risk of TDZ errors with `let`/`const` declarations, always put those declarations at the top of their scope.

 If you find yourself placing a `let` declaration in the middle of a scope block, first think, "Oh, no!
-TDZ alert!".
+TDZ alert!"
 Recognize that if this `let` declaration isn't actually needed for the first half of that block, you should use an inner explicit block scope to further narrow its exposure!

 Another example making use of an explicit block scope: